-All classes are booked online via this link: Book Class Online.
-This also means that you can cancel your class via this online system too.
+All classes are booked and cancelled online via the online booking engine.
 When you first join, you will be asked to set up an account and then follow the prompts to book your class.
-To make booking a class even easier download our Phone App.
+To make booking a class even easier download our Bodyfit App.

 The Pilates method is an exercise program created to allow the body to be in its finest natural state.
 It aims to undo the postural damage that our modern day lives produce thus building a healthier body.
 This allows for a more aligned spine and in turn allows you to walk pain free with ease of movement.